projf/projf-explore/ROADMAP.md

 ## 2022

-I will announce plans for 2022 in the spring.
+Updated roadmap coming summer 2022.
 In the meantime, I will continue to update and improve existing designs as described below.

 ## 2021